brycehenson/matlab_struct_array_conversions/README.md

 - ***(C)*** structure nd-array(tensor) (fig.1 bottom left)
   - this can be hard to build as you cant set multiple values at the same time.
   - the reult of queries do not preserve dimensionality eg ```test_struct_array(1,1:2,1:3).data1```
+  - this format is very confusing to work with and leads to some pretty slow approaches (both in dev time and computer time).
-  - **For your own sanity i discourage this format unless you need to guarantee that the fields exist for every elements**
+  - **For your own sanity i discourage this format**

 Each has their own advantages, fustration and quirks.
 Conventions (including in matlab) vary and we would like a way to convert between these formats.

 ## Code